BlackberryShadoe/Shadoe-s-Mayhem-Raid/README.md

 #####
 ##### - the damage buff on the S3RV-8OS-EXECUTE seems to only work right when spamming reloads
 #####
-##### - when doing a lvl 13 starter run, some of the passive percentages on some artifacts and class mods
+##### - when doing a New Game run, some of the passive percentages on some artifacts and class mods
 ##### show a NEGATIVE value and this is NOT a graphical glitch.
 Most artifacts are not suppose to be able
 ##### to drop below lvl 27, which is where their "baseline" starts, so gear at lower levels is impacted
 ##### negatively because of this but still drops since I had to make changes to level requirements